directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo systemctl restart nginx
 ```

-Now you should be able to access your Directus application at `http://directus.exampledomain.com`.
+Now you should be able to access your Directus application without adding the port at `http://directus.exampledomain.com`.

+![Image 1][image-1]

 ## Securing Your Application with SSL (Optional but Recommended)